Bertrand Russell: Education

 Russell won a scholarship to read for the Mathematical Tripos at Trinity College, Cambridge, and began his studies there in 1890, taking as coach Robert Rumsey Webb.
 He became acquainted with the younger George Edward Moore and came under the influence of Alfred North Whitehead, who recommended him to the Cambridge Apostles.
 He distinguished himself in mathematics and philosophy, graduating as seventh Wrangler in the former in 1893 and becoming a Fellow in the latter in 1895.
+During his time at Cambridge, Russell increasingly turned from mathematics toward philosophy, influenced by contemporary debates about idealism and the foundations of geometry.
+Although initially sympathetic to British Idealism, he later rejected it, developing the realist approach that would become central to analytic philosophy.
+His early academic work focused on the logical foundations of mathematics, culminating in his first major publication, An Essay on the Foundations of Geometry (1897).

+Russell's election to a Fellowship at Trinity College in 1895 provided him with financial independence and the freedom to pursue research.
+During these formative years, he began the investigations into logic and set theory that would eventually lead to his work on logicism and his collaboration with Alfred North Whitehead on Principia Mathematica.

 Early career

 Russell began his published work in 1896 with German Social Democracy, a study in politics that was an early indication of his interest in political and social theory.
 In 1896 he taught German social democracy at the London School of Economics.
 He was a member of the Coefficients dining club of social reformers set up in 1902 by the Fabian campaigners Sidney and Beatrice Webb.

 He now started a study of the foundations of mathematics at Trinity.
 In 1897, he wrote An Essay on the Foundations of Geometry (submitted at the Fellowship Examination of Trinity College) which discussed the Cayley–Klein metrics used for non-Euclidean geometry.
 He attended the first International Congress of Philosophy in Paris in 1900 where he met Giuseppe Peano and Alessandro Padoa.
 The Italians had responded to Georg Cantor, making a science of set theory; they gave Russell their literature including the Formulario mathematico.
 Russell was impressed by the precision of Peano's arguments at the Congress, read the literature upon returning to England, and came upon Russell's paradox.
 In 1903 he published The Principles of Mathematics, a work on the foundations of mathematics.
 It advanced a thesis of logicism, that mathematics and logic are one and the same.

-At the age of 29, in February 1901, Russell underwent what he called a "sort of mystic illumination", after witnessing Whitehead's wife's suffering in an angina attack.
+In February 1901, at the age of 29, Russell underwent what he called a "sort of mystic illumination", after witnessing Whitehead's wife's suffering in an angina attack.
 "I found myself filled with semi-mystical feelings about beauty and with a desire almost as profound as that of the Buddha to find some philosophy which should make human life endurable", Russell would later recall.
 "At the end of those five minutes, I had become a completely different person."